Alumni Global Day of Service

 April 18, 2015: A day of service.
 A world of difference.

-The Alumni Association and Center for Civic Engagement are pleased to introduce the inaugural Binghamton University Alumni Global Day of Service on Saturday, April 18 during National Volunteer Month.
+The Alumni Association and Center for Civic Engagement introduced the inaugural Binghamton University Alumni Global Day of Service on Saturday, April 18 during National Volunteer Month.

-This special initiative will unite alumni (and Binghamton students locally) in meaningful service projects within their communities on a single, designated day while demonstrating the power and reach of our global alumni network.
+This special initiative united alumni (and Binghamton students locally) in meaningful service projects within their communities on a single, designated day while demonstrating the power and reach of our global alumni network.

 Your commitment to volunteerism is valued and important.
-Together, Binghamton University alumni, students and friends can make a world of difference.
+Together, Binghamton University alumni, students and friends made a world of difference.